Immutability standard

-Immutability in Chevere is the concept of that an object once created cannot be modified throughout the lifetime of the object.
+Immutability in Chevere is the concept that an object, once created, cannot be modified throughout its lifetime.
 An immutable object can't change.

-Although PHP doesn't support immutability (opens new window), Chevere uses cloning and DeepCopy to provide pseudo-immutability, which for our use case achieves the same result as the real thing.
+Although PHP doesn't support immutability (opens new window), Chevere uses cloning and DeepCopy to provide pseudo-immutability, which for our use case achieves the same result as true immutability.

 # PHP objects